 1. How long have you been placing and restoring dental Implants, and do you perform both the surgical and prosthetic phases?

 3. What is your success rate? and,

 4. Specifically ... what is your training and qualifications in Dental Implant procedures?

 At the Leigh Smile Center, we use 3D Imaging Technology as part of our treatment planning process.
 The CBCT (Cone Beam Computed Tomography) images allow us to collect the required and highly valuable diagnostic information so we can plan and deliver Dental Implant Treatment to our patients.
 Training in CBCT imaging is a requirement of the Alberta Dental Association + College.
+Dr. Leigh and his surgical assistants are all certified in the use of CBCT-Scan imaging.
 This technology allows us to measure the patient’s bone width, height, angulation and density, and to 'virtually' position the Implants in the bone.
 In our Center, being able to view a patient's bone structure in 3 dimensions reduces the possibility of error.

 All services provided by General Dentists.

 In case of after-hours Emergencies, please contact the Westlock Hospital Emergency Department: 780-349-3301.